 Q: How much does it cost to have a record changed?

 Answer: Changes to documents, with or without a court order, are $15.00.
 If you are requesting a copy of an amended Birth Certificate please include an additional $12.00.
 If you are requesting a copy of an amended Death Certificate please include an additional $10.00.
-We accept cash, checks, or money orders made out to Arkansas Department of Health.
+We accept cash, checks, money orders made out to Arkansas Department of Health, and and all major credit cards, including American Express®, Discover®, MasterCard® or Visa®.
 Do not send cash in the mail.

 Email Vital Records